 - 1 cup dates pitted, chopped

-- 1 cup dried fruit or combination of dried fruit such as raisins, dried cherries, or figs
+- 1 cup dried fruit such as raisins, dried cherries, figs, dried apricots, etc.

 - 1 1/2 tablespoons cocoa powder optional